 Expected learning outcomes

-Students will acquire the knowledge to understand and interpret carbonate and siliciclastic rock successions in terms of depositional environments, facies types and how they varied through time and space.
-Students will develop skills to describe and interpret sedimentary rocks and link them to the environment of deposition that can be applied in various fields of the Earth Sciences from exploration to water resources, environmental issues and paleoclimatology.
+Students will acquire the knowledge to understand and interpret carbonate and siliciclastic rock successions in terms of depositional environments, facies types and how they varied through time and space across the geological record.
+Students will develop skills to describe and interpret sedimentary rocks and link them to the environment of deposition that can be applied to various fields of the Earth Sciences from subsurface exploration to water resources, environmental issues and paleoclimatology.

 Lesson period: First semester